CyberCookie/siegel/README.md

 ```

 <br />
-To initialize project template locally use these commands:<br />
+To initialize a project template locally use these commands:<br />

 ```sh
 npx siegel init && npx siegel install-peers